 The effects that every substance has on the body is different, which means the withdrawal symptoms associated with each differ, too.
 Although a medical detox is necessary to begin recovery for alcohol and many other drugs, detox will be different for each.
 For example, alcohol can be an especially tricky addiction to kick for severe alcoholics and can require the use of other substances to lessen the side effects of withdrawal.
 In some cases, benzos are actually used to prevent seizures that can occur as a result of stopping use of other drugs.

 Addiction treatment is not a one-size-fits-all scenario.
-That’s why we encourage our residents to let us first determine if their dependence on alcohol or drugs necessitates detox after you’ve been admitted into our treatment center.
+That’s why we encourage our residents to let us first determine if their dependence on alcohol or drugs necessitates detox.
 From there, we can design a plan that will work best for you and find you long term success in recovery.

 What are the Withdrawal Symptoms that Occur in Detox?